-Re-mortgaging is the replacement of an existing mortgage with a new one.
-The existing mortgage is repaid when you complete the transfer to the new loan.
+Remortgaging is the replacement of an existing mortgage with a new one.
+The existing mortgage is repaid when you complete the transfer to the new remortgage deal.

-At Eric Robinson Solicitors, our expert lawyers have extensive knowledge of the re-mortgaging process and they will work closely with your current lender and your new lender to make sure that the process goes smoothly.
+At Eric Robinson Solicitors, our lawyers are expert advisors in conveyancing and the remortgaging process.
+They will work closely with your current mortgage lender, and your new one, to make sure that the legal work runs smoothly.

-Our lawyers will use the latest paperless technology to provide a bespoke quote for the cost of our services, to advance your matter from the receipt of your instructions, and to keep you fully informed throughout the entire re-mortgaging process.
+Our remortgage solicitors will use the latest paperless technology to provide a bespoke quote for the cost of the remortgage conveyancing fee, to immediately advance your matter from the receipt of your instructions, and to keep you fully informed throughout the entire duration of the services.

-You may be re-mortgaging to save money or to reduce your mortgage term.
-This might be possible by switching to another mortgage product with the same lender or by switching to another provider.
-Remember, if you switch lenders, the savings you make on the interest rate you pay may be partially or wholly eaten up by the transaction charges that your new lender will charge for setting up the new loan.
+You may be remortgaging to save money, to reduce your mortgage term or to release equity from your house by increasing your remortgage amount.
+Some or all of these objectives might be possible by switching to another mortgage product with your existing lender or by switching to another provider.
+Remember, if you switch lenders, the savings you make on the interest rate may be wholly or partially in part eaten up by the transaction charge incurred for setting up the new loan.

 There are other considerations to take account of too.
-Your existing lender may demand redemption fees, and may charge you a penalty.
-The new lender may charge an arrangement fee and will want to value the property, just as your old lender once did, so you may be required to pay surveyor fees as well.
-There will also be the cost of search fees and a Land Registry fee to pay to register your new lender’s charge.
+Existing mortgage lenders sometimes demand redemption fees, and may charge you a penalty.
+You may also need to pay an arrangement fee.
+The new lender will want to value the property, just as your old lender once did, so you may be required to pay for a surveyor too.
+Other charges you might encounter in the remortgage transaction include arrangement fees, valuation fees, and an early repayment charge.
+There will also be the cost of search fees and a Land Registry fee to register your new lender’s charge.

 What does re-mortgaging mean?